GPU Pods

 • Terminating – The Pod is being terminated; resources are being reclaimed.

-• Click the History tab to view Pods that have completed within the last 24 hours:
+• Click the History tab to view Pods that have completed within the last 24 hours, which includes:

 • Terminated – The Pod has been deleted.